-Note: The instructor reserves the right to make changes to the schedule, the outline below is tentative.
-It is unlikely that exam dates will change, but the material covered by each exam may be different that outlined in the schedule below.
+Note: The instructor reserves the right to make changes to the schedule, the outline below will give you an idea of the material we will cover.
 Any changes will be announced in class or on blackboard.
-Reading assignments are from Klotz and Rosenberg unless noted otherwise.
+Reading assignments are from Atkins & De Paula unless noted otherwise.